It is estimated that about 7% of Maine people are uninsured, and nearly 30% have trouble paying medical bills.

-MeHAF developed the Access to Quality Care (A2QC) initiative in response to this challenge.
-The initiative encourages health care and social service providers to take advantage of the significant changes that are currently taking place in the way our health care system delivers care to address the health needs of all people, especially those who lack insurance coverage.
-This grant program promotes the development of systems of care that deliver sustainable, high value services to people who are uninsured and have lower incomes by supporting better communication and greater coordination among health and social services agencies and organizations, and individuals who seek care.
+MeHAF developed the Access to Quality Care (A2QC) initiative in response to these challenges.
+The initiative, which extended from 2013 to 2018, encouraged health care and social service providers to work together to develop systems of care that deliver sustainable, high value services to people who are uninsured and have lower incomes.
+Strategies included better communication and greater coordination among health and social services agencies and organizations, and relied on input from individuals who seek care.

-- Grants: MeHAF has awarded 10 competitive grants to support better systems coordination, increase system capacity and efficiency, and improve patient experience and outcomes.
-One year planning and three year implementation funding began in 2013.
-For a list of currently active grantees, click here.
+- Grants: MeHAF awarded grants to support better systems coordination, increase system capacity and efficiency, and improve patient experience and outcomes.
+Planning and implementation grants began in 2013.

-- Technical assistance and grantee support: A2QC grantees participate in learning communities that feature local and national experts, network development and peer to peer sharing.
+- Technical assistance and grantee support: A2QC grantees participated in learning communities that featured local and national experts, network development and peer to peer sharing.

-- Consumer and community engagement: Grantees are required to engage patients through interviews, focus-groups, planning and advisory committees.
+- Consumer and community engagement: Grantees engaged patients through interviews, focus-groups, planning and advisory committees.

 For more information, contact President & CEO Barbara Leonard.